Deconfinement Temperature of Rotating QGP at Intermediate Coupling from ${\cal M}$-Theory: Abstract

 \section{Abstract}

-With the aim of studying rotating Quark Gluon plasma, holographically, from a top-down approach, study of the effect of vorticity on the deconfinement temperature of thermal QCD-like theories at intermediate coupling from ${\cal M}$-theory was missing in the literature.
+With the aim of studying rotating quark-gluon plasma (QGP), holographically, from a top-down approach, the study of the effect of rotation on the deconfinement temperature of thermal QCD-like theories at intermediate coupling from ${\cal M}$-theory was missing in the literature.
 This paper fills this gap.
 The gravity dual includes a rotating cylindrical black hole.
-In the presence of vorticity, from a semi-classical computation we found that the deconfinement temperature is inversely proportional to Lorentz factor which suggests that the deconfinement temperature decreases with the increase of rotation.
-Further we found that in the small frequency-limit, results from higher derivative corrections at ${\cal O}(R^4)$ do not change and are same as in \cite{McTEQ}.
-"The "UV-IR mixing, "Flavor Memory" effect and non-renormalization of $T_c$ in the ${\cal M}$-theory dual, are similar to the ones observed in \cite{McTEQ}".
+In the presence of rotation, from a semi-classical computation, we found that the deconfinement temperature is inversely proportional to the Lorentz factor, which suggests that the deconfinement temperature decreases with the increase of rotation.
+Further, we found that in the small angular velocity limit, results from higher derivative correction at ${\cal O}(R^4)$ do not change and are the same as in \cite{McTEQ}.
+The ``UV-IR mixing'', ``Flavor Memory'' effect, and ``non-renormalization of $T_c$'' in the ${\cal M}$-theory dual are similar to the ones observed in \cite{McTEQ}.